hivedb/docs/custom-objects/type_adapters.md

 ?> Make sure to use `typeId`s consistently.
 Your changes have to be compatible to previous versions of the box.

+?> It's recommended to register all `TypeAdapter`s before opening any boxes.

 ```dart:dart:500px
 import 'package:hive/hive.dart';